assari/Coursera-Getting-And-Cleaning-Data_Project/README.md

 This repository contains 4 files as part of the project submission for the Coursera course "Getting and Cleaning data".
 The files are:-
   1. CODEBOOK.md - describe the tidy data file and explains the transformations done to obtain the resulting data and variables.
-  2. HARtidydata.csv - the subset of HAR (Human Activity Recognition) dataset in tidy data format and transformed as requested.
+  2. HARtidydata.txt - the subset of HAR (Human Activity Recognition) dataset in tidy data format and transformed as requested.
   3. README.md - this readme file
   4. run_analysis.R - the R scriptfile that contains the R script to complete the assigned tasks